k4kfh/alibre-neutralizer/README.md

 ### Current Features

-* [x] Recursively export a complete assembly, with all its constituent subassemblies and parts exported separately
+* [x] **Recursively export a complete assembly,** with all its constituent subassemblies and parts exported separately
-* [x] Export all common neutral file types: STEP, SAT, IGES, STL
+* [x] **Export all common neutral file types: STEP, SAT, IGES, STL**
-* [x] Organize exports parametrically - Alibre Properties like Part Number, Revision, etc can be used in filenames and folders.
-This unlocks _many_ use cases, like:
+* [x] **Organize exports parametrically - Alibre Properties like Part Number, Revision, etc can be used in filenames and folders.** This unlocks _many_ use cases, like:
   * Grouping exports into folders based on Alibre's "Supplier" property (or any other Alibre Property)
   * Naming files in ``PartNumber_PartDescription_Revision`` format
-* [x] Automatically clear "old" files from the export directory before a fresh export
+* [x] **Automatically clear "old" files from the export directory** before a fresh export
-* [x] All export settings are stored in a configuration file, so the export is repeatable and the resulting file structure is consistent
+* [x] **All export settings are stored in a configuration file,** so the export is repeatable and the resulting file structure is consistent
-* [x] Export to multiple file types, under multiple different parametric folder/name schemes, in a single export operation
+* [x] **Export to multiple file types, under multiple different parametric folder/name schemes, in a single export operation**
+* [x] **Export Alibre Properties and Design Parameters to a CSV "sidecar" file.** These files are _very_ easy to ``git diff`` and review with normal pull-request/code-review workflows, so you can use your existing tooling to review critical design data changes.

 ### Future Feature Goals